 Councillor George Adam has been a diligent, hard-working and popular Lord Provost and Lord-Lieutenant of the City of Aberdeen.
 A long-standing member of Aberdeen City Council, he represented the Hilton, Woodside, and Stockethill Ward and maintained particular interests in housing, education, the arts, and neighbourhood planning.
 On graduating from Duncan of Jordanstone College of Art he developed his reputation as a designer and event manager, relinquishing his business interests when elected Provost.
 As Lord Provost his role was wide-ranging, involving all sectors of the local community and beyond.
 He has represented the City at numerous events and conferences including Offshore Europe and Houston OTC.
 As ‘Aberdeen’s First Citizen’ he has been a tireless ambassador for the City of Aberdeen, its people and its economy.

 The Communications Team

-Office of External Affairs, University of Aberdeen, King's College, Aberdeen Phone
+Directorate of External Relations, University of Aberdeen, King's College, Aberdeen Phone

 +44 (0)1224 272014 Contact